yasho1209/forward-contracts-calculator/README.md

 # Forward Contracts Calculator 📈

-A Python + Streamlit app for pricing and valuing forward contracts, built from scratch following **Hull — Options, Futures & Other Derivatives (Chapter 5)**.
+A Python + Streamlit app for pricing and valuing forward contracts, built from scratch following.

 ## Features